oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 ##### Be aware of RCU model attributes, domain resource attributes, and secrets

-To allow Model in Image to access the RCU database and OPSS wallet, it's necessary to set up an RCU access secret for the RCU URL, username, and password that's referenced from your model and an OPSS wallet password secret that's referenced from your domain resource before deploying your domain.
+To allow Model in Image to access the RCU database and OPSS wallet, it's necessary to set up an RCU access secret for the RCU URL, user name, and password that's referenced from your model and an OPSS wallet password secret that's referenced from your domain resource before deploying your domain.
 It's also necessary to define an `RCUDbInfo` stanza in your model.

-The sample already includes examples of JRF models and domain resources in the `/tmp/mii-sample/model-images` and `/tmp/mii-sample/domain-resources` directories, and instructions later on will discuss setting up the RCU and OPSS secrets.
+The sample already includes examples of JRF models and domain resources in the `/tmp/mii-sample/model-images` and `/tmp/mii-sample/domain-resources` directories, and instructions later on will describe setting up the RCU and OPSS secrets.

-When you follow the instructions later on in this sample, avoid instructions that are `WLS` only, and substitute 'JRF' for 'WLS' in the corresponding model image tags and domain resource file names.
+When you follow the instructions later in this sample, avoid instructions that are `WLS` only, and substitute `JRF` for `WLS` in the corresponding model image tags and domain resource file names.

 For reference:

   - JRF domain resources in this sample have an `opss.walletPasswordSecret` field that references a secret named `sample-domain1-opss-wallet-password-secret`, with `password=welcome1`.

-  - JRF image models in this sample have a `domainInfo -> RCUDbInfo` stanza that reference a `sample-domain1-rcu-access` secret with appropriate values for attributes `rcu_prefix`, `rcu_schema_password`, and `rcu_db_conn_string` for accessing the Oracle database that you deployed to the default namespace as one of this sample's prerequisite steps.
+  - JRF image models in this sample have a `domainInfo -> RCUDbInfo` stanza that reference a `sample-domain1-rcu-access` secret with appropriate values for attributes `rcu_prefix`, `rcu_schema_password`, and `rcu_db_conn_string` for accessing the Oracle database that you deployed to the default namespace as one of the prerequisite steps.

 ##### Reusing or sharing RCU tables

-Note that when you succesfully deploy your JRF domain resource for the first time, the introspector job will initialize the RCU tables for the domain using the `domainInfo -> RCUDbInfo` stanza in the WDT model plus the `configuration.opss.walletPasswordSecret` specified in the domain resource.
+Note that when you successfully deploy your JRF domain resource for the first time, the introspector job will initialize the RCU tables for the domain using the `domainInfo -> RCUDbInfo` stanza in the WDT model plus the `configuration.opss.walletPasswordSecret` specified in the domain resource.
 The job will also create a new domain home.
 Finally, the operator will also capture an OPSS wallet file from the new domain's local directory and place this file in a new Kubernetes config map.

 There are scenarios when the domain needs to be re-created between updates such as when WebLogic credentials are changed, security roles defined in the WDT model have been changed, or you want to share the same RCU tables with different domains.
 Under these scenarios, the operator needs the `walletPasswordSecret` as well as the OPSS wallet file, together with the exact information in `domainInfo -> RCUDbInfo` so that the domain can be re-created and access the same set of RCU tables.
 Without the wallet file and wallet password, you will not be able to re-create a domain accessing the same set of RCU tables, therefore it is highly recommended to backup the wallet file.

 To recover a domain's RCU tables between domain restarts or to share an RCU schema between different domains, it is necessary to extract this wallet file from the domain's automatically deployed introspector config map and save the OPSS wallet password secret that was used for the original domain.
 The wallet password and wallet file are needed again when you recreate the domain or share the database with other domains.

-To save the wallet file, assuming your namespace is `sample-domain1-ns` and your domain uid is `sample-domain1`:
+To save the wallet file, assuming your namespace is `sample-domain1-ns` and your domain UID is `sample-domain1`:

 ```
   kubectl -n sample-domain1-ns \